| David Perlov

 editing of Anemones a film he produced with his university

+students.
 When Perlov

 was awarded the Israel Prize for cinematic achievement in 1999,